maticnetwork/terraform-polygon-supernets/README.md

 Only regions that have 4 availability zones are required for this deployment.
 Each node is deployed in a single AZ.

-By placing each node in a single AZ, the whole blockchain cluster is fault-tolerant to a single node (AZ) failure, as Polygon Edge implements IBFT consensus which allows a single node to fail in a 4 validator node cluster.
+By placing each node in a single AZ, the whole blockchain cluster is fault-tolerant to a single node (AZ) failure, as Polygon Edge implements PolyBFT consensus which allows a single node to fail in a 4 validator node cluster.

 ### Command line access